Offutt-based reconnaissance jet declares emergency over Persian Gulf

 Rivet Joint jets are equipped with sensors that monitor electronic signals for a distance of several hundred miles.
 They carry a team of foreign-language translators who are able to listen to voice broadcasts and radio communications and quickly provide intelligence to U.S. troops on the ground.

 The 55th Wing has 17 Rivet Joints in its fleet, all headquartered at Offutt Air Force Base.
-They deploy frequently to England, Greece, and Okinawa as well as Qatar.
-Earlier this year, the 55th also established a detachment at Joint Base Elmendorf-Richardson in Anchorage, Alaska.
+They deploy frequently to England, Greece and Okinawa as well as Qatar.
+Earlier this year, the 55th Wing also established a detachment at Joint Base Elmendorf-Richardson in Anchorage, Alaska.

 The plane and its crew have been deployed to Al Udeid with the 763rd Expeditionary Reconnaissance Squadron since July 29.